mdastpak/otp-service/README.md

 The `REDIS.INDICES` configuration is crucial for scaling the OTP service effectively, especially under high load.
 By distributing the OTPs across multiple Redis databases, the service can handle more concurrent requests and reduce contention for Redis resources.

+The `REDIS.KEY_PREFIX` configuration allows you to set a prefix for all Redis keys used by the service.
+This can be useful for namespacing keys, especially if you are using a shared Redis instance for multiple services.
+If left empty (`""`), no prefix will be added.
+Example: if the prefix is set to `"OTP"`, all keys will be stored as `"OTP:<key>"`.

+The `REDIS.TIMEOUT` configuration allows you to set a timeout for Redis connections.
+This is useful for ensuring that the service does not get stuck waiting for a Redis connection that is not responding.
+The default value is `5s`.

 ### Additional Configuration Parameters

 The OTP service also provides additional configuration parameters that can be adjusted in the `CONFIG` section of the configuration file.

-- **`HASH_REDIS_KEY`**: If set to `true`, the Redis keys used to store OTPs are hashed using SHA-256.
+- **`CONFIG.HASH_KEY`**: If set to `true`, the Redis keys used to store OTPs are hashed using SHA-256.
 This helps to prevent any potential key collisions and makes the keys more secure.
 It is recommended to keep this value as `true` for production environments.
-- **`REDIS_KEY_PREFIX`**: This parameter allows you to set a prefix for all Redis keys used by the service.
-This can be useful for namespacing keys, especially if you are using a shared Redis instance for multiple services.
-If left empty (`""`), no prefix will be added.
-Example: if the prefix is set to `"OTP"`, all keys will be stored as `"OTP:<key>"`.
+- **`SERVER.DEBUG`**: If set to `true`, the service will log additional debug information, which can be helpful for troubleshooting.
+It is recommended to keep this value as `true` for production environments.

 If you have any questions or issues, feel free to reach out for support.